VivianeLVieira/Seeding-VV-News/README.md

         command: npm install pg

-6. Add pg-format, it is a library that formmats SQL queries
+6. Add pg-format, it is a library that formats SQL queries

         command: npm install pg-format